Amsterdam-Internships/document-classification-using-large-language-models/README.md

 3. Fine-tuning experiment.
 We compare the results of the in-context learning to that of the LLMs after they have been fine-tuned on the task.
 4. Baselines experiment.
 To evaluate the worthwhile of the LLMs, we compare them to simple baselines, such as Naïve Bayes and Linear SVM.

-This repo contains code to:
-- Clean the data
-- Truncate the documents
-- Format the data for finetuning
-- Fine-tune LLMs
-- Run experiments on LLMs
-- Run experiments on baselines

-_Include abstract?_

 ## Overleaf Link